 *Construction hours may be extended – for example, extended to Sundays – to ensure the project is completed on time.

-Residents at Walter Gage and Exchange residences should expect to hear noise from heavy equipment, industrial traffic and construction – and beginning in late-2020, additional noise as the concrete plaza at the south entrance to the Walter Gage Commonsblock is excavated to prepare for a redesigned courtyard.
+Residents at Walter Gage, Exchange and Pacific (Buildings 1 & 2) residences should expect to hear noise from heavy equipment, industrial traffic and construction – and beginning in late-2020, additional noise as the concrete plaza at the south entrance to the Walter Gage Commonsblock is excavated to prepare for a redesigned courtyard.

 There are also pedestrian and vehicle traffic disruptions in the area, along with an increased level of dust.
 Some residents will be less affected, if their units do not face directly onto an area under construction.